i-aiymen/windows_ime_manager/README.md

 final _windowsImeManagerPlugin = WindowsImeManager();
 ```

-Create a function to set the IME:
+Create a function to set the IME using the enums:
 ```
-Future<void> setLanguageIme(String language, String type) async {
+Future<void> setLanguageIme(LanguageIme languageIme) async {
   try {
-      await _windowsImeManagerPlugin.setLanguageIme(language, type);
+    await _windowsImeManagerPlugin.setLanguageIme(languageIme);
   } on PlatformException {
     debugPrint('Failed to set language IME.');
   }
 }
 ```

-Call the function with the desired language and type:
+Call the function with the desired LanguageIme enums:
 ```
-setLanguageIme('Japanese', 'japaneseHalfWidthKatakanaIme');
+setLanguageIme(LanguageIme.japaneseHalfWidthKatakanaIme);
-setLanguageIme('English', '');
+setLanguageIme(LanguageIme.englishIme);
 ```

 See the example app for detailed implementation information.